salvolpe/decentralized-electronic-health-record/README.md

 ## Goal:
 The goal is to build a decentralized EHR that looks for symptoms of COVID-19 and helps with reducing the transmission rate.

+## Priorities:
+**Ideally, we should be able to launch something by Monday afternoon (March 16th, 2020)**

+As of March 13th, 2020:
+1) The main priority is to narrow down features that experts will find useful.

+2) Then we can scope out features.
+Then create simple wireframes to build out front end.

+3) Then we can start to assign work and build.

+4) Get a domain name and launch.
+It should be sharable by text or WhatsApp.

+Target is to have features scoped out by tonight.
+Start assigning features and work by Saturday morning.

 ## See how to organize a hackathon project:
 [How we will organizing team and project.](https://medium.com/linnia/how-to-organize-a-project-in-a-hackathon-be54f167498a)